- Last updated:

 If a neighbour’s barking dog is bothering you, your first step should be to discuss the problem with the dog’s owner.
 Let the dog's owner know when it is a problem.

 If you are unable to resolve the problem through discussion, you can report it to council.
 Contact council's customer service centre.

-You may be required to collect sufficient evidence to establish the extent of the problem.
+You will be required to collect sufficient evidence to establish the extent of the problem.
 This is done by completing and returning a barking dog log (diary).

 Council does not have citronella or barking collars for hire.

 Citronella collars are the most effective solution for excess barking.
 These collars are a safe and humane way to try and prevent a dog from barking.